Philanthropy and activism of Madonna: Music and arts

-Madonna has supported the Sweet Relief Musicians Fund.
-She donated items in 1999, and recorded the song "Guilty By Association" featured in their charity album Sweet Relief II: Gravity of the Situation (1997).
+Madonna has supported the Sweet Relief Musicians Fund, donating items in 1999, and recording the song "Guilty By Association" featured in their charity album Sweet Relief II: Gravity of the Situation (1997).
 It's an alt-country recorded with her brother-in-law Joe Henry.
+She joined Music Rising initiative in raising funds to replace musical instruments and equipment destroyed during Hurricanes Katrina and Rita in 2006.

 Madonna has used the arts to support other artists, or as a charitable activity.
 She has supported other industry colleagues and in this regard, Daniel Neira from celebrity magazine ¡Hola! summed up "Madonna is known for being a supportive friend" and is "constantly showing support".
 She joined the #FreeBritney movement.
 She defended the idea at a New Music Seminar conference held in 1984 when it was a new notion that some did not accept in juxtaposing actor-musician roles in music videos.
+In the 1990s, she also defended criticisms on gangsta lyrics.

+In 2015, Madonna co-founded Tidal with various artists which she defined as a platform also "to support other artists".
+In 2002, she joined the first EU Copyright Directive campaign in raising-awareness about the value of copyright.
 In 2005, Madonna joined the National Association of Broadcasters' campaign "Radio: You Hear It Here First" to promote terrestrial radio.
 She also joined a campaign against music piracy around these years.
+Some artists such as Madonna were influential in shutting down Napster.